Nick Cohen

-Nicholas Cohen (born 1961) is a British journalist, author and political commentator.
-He was a columnist for The Observer and a blogger for The Spectator.
-Following accusations of sexual harassment, he left The Observer in 2022 and began publishing on the Substack platform.
+Nicholas Cohen (born 1961) is a British journalist, author, and political commentator.
+He was previously a columnist for The Observer and is currently one for The Spectator.
+Following accusations of sexual harassment, he left The Observer in 2022 and began publishing an online newsletter.

-Personal life
+Early life

-Cohen was born in Stockport, and raised in Manchester.
+Cohen was born in Stockport, Cheshire, England, and raised in Manchester.
 His father was Jewish.
-He was educated at Altrincham Grammar School for Boys and Hertford College, Oxford, where he read Philosophy, Politics and Economics (PPE).
+He was educated at Altrincham Grammar School for Boys and Hertford College, Oxford, where he read Philosophy, politics and economics (PPE).

-Cohen lives in Islington with his wife and their son.
-He is an atheist but says he is becoming "more Jewish".
-He is an honorary associate of the National Secular Society.

 Career

 Cohen began his career at the Sutton Coldfield News, before moving to the Birmingham Post, later becoming a contributor to The Independent and The Observer in 1996.

 Cohen was a columnist for The Observer and a regular contributor to The Spectator.
 He has also written for Time, the Independent on Sunday, the London Review of Books, the London Evening Standard, the New Statesman and The New European.
-He has written for the magazine Private Eye under the pseudonym "Ratbiter".

 In August 2022, Press Gazette reported that Cohen's regular Observer column had been "paused", pending an investigation by the newspaper's publisher, Guardian News and Media (GNM).
 The Gazette also reported that allegations against Cohen had been made public by the barrister Jolyon Maugham, and that a direct complaint had been made by the journalist Lucy Siegle, which she accused GNM of mishandling.
-Writing in The New European, Siegle detailed her alleged sexual harassment by Cohen in the Observer offices some years before, along with her experience of making a complaint in 2018 and her claim that GNM executives failed to offer a formal investigation.
+Writing in The New European, Siegle detailed her alleged sexual harassment by Cohen in the Observer offices some years before, along with her experience of making a complaint in 2018, stating that GNM executives failed to offer a formal investigation.

-Cohen's last column for The Observer was published in July 2022.
-In December 2022, he began publishing on Substack.
-In January 2023, the Press Gazette reported that he had resigned from The Observer on "health grounds".
+Cohen's last column for The Observer was published in July 2022; in January 2023, he began publishing his own newsletter.
+That month, the Press Gazette reported that he left after "an investigation over a number of complaints about Cohen's behaviour in the office made by former female colleagues", but said he had resigned from The Observer on "health grounds".
+In May 2023, Jane Bradley reported in The New York Times that in addition to Siegle, several other women had come forward with accusations of sexual misconduct against Cohen, and that the British media had failed to cover the story.
+Furthermore, Bradley revealed that Madison Marriage of the Financial Times actually had the story earlier, but was stopped from making it public by FT editor Roula Khalaf.